iamrishi7/farm-project/README.md

 <p>Another super and easy to use technology by Google.
 Mainly used for authentication and database.
 We can use this as our Back-end stack.
 We can also use back-end frameworks like Laravel,django etc. if needed.</p><br>

 ## License
-All the contribuions made to this project are by Straw hat crew.
+All the contributions made to this project are by Straw hat crew.
 Therefore, this is not an open-source project.